kieran6roberts/CoverSnap/README.md

 # CvrSnap

-Every blog post needs to good cover article.
+Every blog post needs to good cover image.
 CvrSnap empowers you to create great looking blog cover images in seconds using templates and simple editing tools.
 It's completely free to download as many cover images as you like.